-Zumbro River: Millville to Kellogg Professional Review and Guide
+Zumbro River-Millville to Kellogg Professional Guide

-"Below Millville, the streambed is made up largely of sand.
+"Lofty outcrops and wooded bluffs tower above the placid lower Zumbro.
+Below Millville, the streambed consists largely of sand.
 Gone are the rapids and rocky shallows that characterized the previous section of river.
 On the plus side, the Zumbro digs ever deeper into its valley.
 Bluffs and cliffs are loftier and more impressive than ever.
-A thick, bottomland forest flanks the river.
+A thick bottomland forest flanks the river.